-[see Memos and Letter of Intent, pages 172-176]
+[see Memos and Letter of Intent, pages 168-175]

-These Memos and Letter of Intent are located in the JCAM, pages 8-28 through 8-30.
+These Memos and Letter of Intent are located in the JCAM, starting on page 8-26.

-Article 8.5.G provides that employees on the Overtime Desired List may be required to work up to 12 hours per day and 60 hours per week.
-It further provides that the 12 and 60 hour restrictions do not apply to employees on the Overtime Desired List during the month of December.
+Article 8.5.G provides that employees on the ODL may be required to work up to 12 hours per day and 60 hours per week.
+It further provides that the 12-hour and 60-hour restrictions do not apply to employees on the ODL during the penalty overtime exclusion period (December).
+Accordingly, management may, but is not required to, assign ODL Letter Carriers to work in excess of the Article 8.5.G limits during the penalty overtime exclusion period (December).

 Employees Desiring Up to 10 Hours Per Day.
-The 1984 Overtime Memorandum states, in part: "Normally, employees on the overtime desired list who don't want to work more than 10 hours a day or 56 hours a week shall not be required to do so as long as employees who do want to work more than 10 hours a day or 56 hours a week are available to do the needed work without exceeding the 12 and 60-hour limitations."
+The 1984 Overtime Memorandum states, in part: "Normally, employees on the overtime desired list who don't want to work more than 10 hours a day or 56 hours a week shall not be required to do so as long as employees who do want to work more than 10 hours a day or 56 hours a week are available to do the needed work without exceeding the 12-hour and 60-hour limitations."
 (The complete text of this memorandum is reprinted at the end of this Article.)
-The parties have agreed that an asterisk may be used on the Overtime Desired List to distinguish between those who wish to work more than ten hours and those who do not.
+The parties have agreed that an asterisk may be used on the ODL to distinguish between those who wish to work more than ten hours and those who do not.

 Maximum Hours-60 Hour Limit.
-National Arbitrator Mittenthal ruled in H4N-NA-C 21 "Fourth Issue," June 9, 1986 (C-06238) that the 12- and 60-hour limits are absolutes-a full-time employee may neither volunteer nor be required to work beyond those limits.
-Limitations regarding part-time employees are governed by the ELM Section 432.32 (See Maximum Hours-12 Hour Limit).
+National Arbitrator Mittenthal ruled in H4N-NA-C 21 "Fourth Issue," June 9, 1986 (C-06238) that the 12-hour and 60-hour limits are absolutes-a full-time employee may neither volunteer nor be required to work beyond those limits.
+This rule applies to all full-time employees on the ODL or Work Assignment List except during the Penalty Overtime Exclusion Period (December).